Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

 3. After your application is built and started by Maven, open <https://localhost:8080/> in a web browser; you should be redirected to login page.

-4. Click linke with name of `${your-sign-up-or-in}` user flow, you should be rediected Azure AD B2C to start the authentication process.
+4. Click linke with name of `${your-sign-up-or-in-user-flow}` user flow, you should be rediected Azure AD B2C to start the authentication process.

 4. After you have logged in successfully, you should see the sample `home page` from the browser.